karthick1845/Ai_engineer_task/README.md

 # Ai_engineer_task

-Step-1: Create a new path in you anaconda prompt.
+Step-1: Create a new path in your anaconda prompt.

 Step-2: Then upload this project.